Prostate Cancer

 What is Prostate Cancer?

-Prostate cancer, the most common type of cancer in men, ranks second among cancer-related deaths.
-The prostate organ is an organ found in men.
-The prostate is about the size of a walnut and is located at the bottom of the bladder.
-The function of the prostate is to secrete various secretions to enable men to reproduce.
+Prostate cancer, the most common cancer type in men, ranks second among cancer-related deaths.
+The prostate is an organ found in men, approximately the size of a walnut, located just below the bladder.
+Its function is to secrete fluids essential for male reproduction.

-Prostate cancer is defined as the abnormal proliferation of the cells that make up the prostate to form a tumor.
-These tumors can be seen in only one part of the prostate or in many different parts.
+Prostate cancer is defined as the abnormal proliferation of cells forming a tumor in the prostate.
+These tumors can appear in just one area or in multiple locations within the prostate.

 Symptoms of Prostate Cancer